Rosanna Bellini

 ✉️ rbellini [at] cornell [dot] edu

 I am a Postdoctoral Scholar in Human-Computer Interaction and Computer Security at Cornell University.
 Alongside my research into interpersonal harm and technology, I help to lead the Clinic to End Tech Abuse as the Director of Research.
-You can find me at the Cornell Tech campus in New York City.
+Find me at the Cornell Tech campus in New York City.